ryan-byte/traffic-analyser/README.md

 # traffic-analyser
-A web scraper that gathers traffic data about websites.
+A web scraper that gathers traffic data about websites and saves it in an excel sheet.